ShenCiao/brush-rendering-tutorial/README.md

 Remember to star this code repository instead of bookmark the website since the host and domain might be changed.

 The website will be WIP for a long time since rendering brush strokes with GPU is a newly emerged research topic.
-I (Shen Ciao) will continuously update tutorials on (potentially) influential research works.
+We (Shen Ciao, Zhongyue Guan) will continuously update tutorials on (potentially) influential research works.

 ## Be critical